Jenway/scoop/README.md

 |阿里云盘 |See its [homepage](https://www.aliyundrive.com/).| `scoop install jenway_scoop/aDrive` |
 |百度网盘 |See its [homepage](https://pan.baidu.com/).| `scoop install jenway_scoop/baidunetdisk` |
 |网易云音乐|See its [homepage](https://music.163.com/).| `scoop install jenway_scoop/neteasemusic` |

+## CopyRight

+This project's Template from [Scoop](https://scoop.sh), the Windows command-line installer.

+The DoradoUtils.psm1 is from [Dorado](https://github.com/chawyehsu/dorado)

 ## License